Railsmania/scripts/foundation/rails_hello_world.md

 # Controllers and Actions
 So what is an action?
 What is a controller?

-Back to the filesystem we can see an app directory.
+Well, back to the filesystem we can see an app directory.
 Most of what is identified with a Rails application is inside this directory.
 Rails follows an architecture called MVC for Model-View-Controller.
 We can see that we have subdirectories for models, views and controllers under app.

-So when a user visits our application on any given url, Rails will first look at the config/routes.rb file to determine which controller will handle the request from the user.
+So when a user visits our application on any given url, Rails will first look at the config/routes.rb file to determine which controller will handle the request for the user.

 We configured config/routes.rb to use the welcome controller , let’s create that file (create proper file).